 Sea Creatures in Dauin

-Who would have thought that one can find so many cool critters on a what appears to be a boring patch of sand?
+Who would have thought that one can find so many cool critters on what appears to be a boring patch of sand?

 Below are some of the creatures I found while muck diving in Dauin.
 Photos were taken using my Canon G7X Mark II and Fantasea Underwater Housing.